kalpanagl/main/Data Warehouse.md

 The lakehouse will support 3-part naming convention.
 It enables you to add schemas to your lakehouses, which is consistent with the current warehouse experience.

+### <a name="Workload-history"></a>Workload history and query insights
+**Workload history and query insights:  2023-12-28T18:30:00Z**

+You can view their workload, query history, and details through built-in Views.
+They can also gain insights for troubleshooting and debugging long-running and frequently executed queries.